baocongchen/CarND-Finding-Lane-Lines/README.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 7 steps.
+My pipeline consisted of 7 steps:

 First, I use thresholds to filter image such that yellow lines and white lines are kept, and other areas are converted to black color.
+[image1]: ./pipeline_images/1colorfilter.png "filter color"

 Next I convert the images to grayscale with only one color channel.
+[image1]: ./pipeline_images/2grayscale.png "grayscale"

 I define a kernel size and apply Gaussian smoothing to suppress noise and spurious gradients, thereby smoothing the edges.
+[image1]: ./pipeline_images/3smoothed_image.png "smooth image"

 Then, I apply canny function to find the edges of the lane lines.
+[image1]: ./pipeline_images/4edges.png "create edges"

 I create a polygon mask to choose my region of interest, thereby filtering out area that does not contribute to the detection of lane lines.
+[image1]: ./pipeline_images/5masked_edges_img.png "mask edges"

 I define parameters and apply Hough Transform to identify lane  from canny edges.
+[image1]: ./pipeline_images/6lines.png "draw lines"

 Finally, I make the lines semi-transparent by applying the addWeighted function.
+[image1]: ./pipeline_images/7lines_edges.png "add weight"

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by doing the following steps:
 - Divide lines into 2 groups: negative group whose slopes are smaller than -0.4 and positive group whose slopes are larger than 0.4